 Also starring Frances McDormand as Erica’s sister Zoe, Jon Favreau as Leo, Harry’s assistant, and Keanu Reeves as Dr Julian Mercer – a fan of Erica’s, as it turns out, and he admires her for more than just the plays she writes …

 This film is special to me.
-Not because it’s a very enjoyable romcom, but because when the Squeeze first came over to Sweden to meet me, we went to Gothenburg and ended up going to the cinema – seeing this very film.
+Not because it’s a very enjoyable romcom, but because when Mr T first came over to Sweden to meet me, we went to Gothenburg and ended up going to the cinema – seeing this very film.
 I’m not sure if it was our first date or not, but it’s at least one of the first times we went out together.

 That’s why I’m sure I was given this film on DVD as a gift from him later on, and why I’m a bit miffed that I couldn’t find it in time to re-watch it before today.
 Instead, I’m relying on memory from a partial watch when it was on TV not that long ago.